---

 ### Implications for the Factorial Design

-This cell confirms that GPT-4o's temperature–sensitivity relationship **generalises across task domains**.
-The two GPT-4o cells (insurance and Ellsberg) both show clear declines, while the two Claude cells (insurance and Ellsberg) both show weak or absent effects.
-This pattern strongly supports the conclusion that:
+This cell shows that GPT-4o's temperature–sensitivity relationship **replicates qualitatively in the Ellsberg task**: both GPT-4o cells (insurance and Ellsberg) show clear negative global slopes, while both Claude cells (insurance and Ellsberg) show weak or absent effects.
+Taken together, these four exploratory cells support the interpretation that:

 - **Task is a secondary factor.** Changing the task ($K = 3$ to $K = 4$) does not eliminate or reverse the effect for GPT-4o, and does not create the effect for Claude.